Alabama Animal Advocates

 The Animal Adoption Center of Blount County (AAC), established in 2005, is operated directly by Blount County Commission and is the impoundment facility for all of Blount County, with Karen Startley at the helm since approximately 2014.

 The AAC welcomes the community to visit the animals.
-When you turn from Highway 1 to the AAC driveway, use the callbox at the gate to request entry.
+Turn from Highway 1 into the AAC driveway, then use the callbox at the gate to request entry.
 Appointments are required only for those who wish to surrender a pet.

 The facility has 52 indoor dog kennels, a puppy room, cat room, covered outdoor puppy kennels, and additional uncovered outdoor kennels to which adult dogs are brought while the indoor kennels are cleaned.
 As of late 2024, AAC staff included five full time employees and four part-timers working weekends and holidays.